wds4/DCoSL/dips/conceptGraph/README.md

 - 100 words and wordTypes
 - 101 new wordType: jsonSchema
 - 102 new wordType: lists
-- 103 new wordType: relationships, relationshipTypes
+- 103 new wordType: relationships, relationshipTypes; subsetOf, specificInstance
+- 104 new wordTypes: set, superset
+- 104 graph database, thread, class thread: jsonSchema-wordType-superset-set-instance
+- 105

 # NOT YET ADDED: